hirschlisa/harmonisation/Harmonisation.md

 * rgesis: connects to GESIS and downloads datasets directly from R
 * haven: reads SPSS .sav files and preserves variable labels
 * dplyr: provides filter(), count(), select(), summarise(), and more
-* labelled: lets you inspect variable labels from SPSS files with var_label()
+* labelled: lets you inspect variable labels from SPSS files with var\_label()
-* tidyr : lets you reshape data
+* tidyr: lets you reshape data

 ** 3.2.2 Authenticate with GESIS  **